itpp-labs/website-addons/website_sale_available/doc/index.rst

 * RESULT:

   * In the right column a quantity of available products displays
-  * If there is no available products the corresponding row is colored red and you're not allowed to continue checkout
+  * If there are no available products, the corresponding row is colored as red and you're not allowed to continue checkout process